Closed: between 1840 and 1920

 This was one of Ipswich's most ancient inns; one of only 24 to appear on a town assessment of 1689.
 It was probably in Lower Orwell Street, St Mary on the Quay parish, based on the 1841 census.
-It has also been listed at Lower Orwell Place.
+However it has also been listed at Lower Orwell Place, Lower Brook street and Salt House st.

 Married on the 23rd of May, at St Mary Key Church, Ipswich, by Rev, W Harbur, Mr William Ward, landlord of the Castle Inn Lower Brook St, to Miss Retty Orris, of St Mary Tower.Ipswich Journal, May 1850**